TRI Pointe Group - Consensus Indicates Potential 37.6% Upside

-TRI Pointe Group with ticker code (TPH) now have 7 analysts in total covering the stock.
+TRI Pointe Group found using ticker (TPH) have now 7 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 28 and 17.5 calculating the mean target price we have 23.64.
-Given that the stocks previous close was at 17.18 this indicates there is a potential upside of 37.6%.
-The 50 day MA is 17.81 and the 200 day moving average is 15.93.
+The target price ranges between 28 and 17.5 and has a mean target at 23.64.
+Given that the stocks previous close was at 17.18 this would indicate that there is a potential upside of 37.6%.
+The 50 day moving average now sits at 17.81 and the 200 day moving average is 15.93.
 The company has a market capitalisation of $2,214m.
-You can visit the company’s website by visiting: http://www.tripointegroup.com
+Company Website: http://www.tripointegroup.com

 TRI Pointe Group engages in the design, construction, and sale of single-family detached and attached homes in the United States.
 The company operates a portfolio of six brands across ten states, including Maracay in Arizona; Pardee Homes in California and Nevada; Quadrant Homes in Washington; Trendmaker Homes in Texas; TRI Pointe Homes in California, Colorado and the Carolinas; and Winchester Homes in Maryland and Virginia.
 As of December 31, 2019, its operations consisted of 137 active selling communities and 30,029 lots owned or controlled.
 The company sells its homes through own sales representatives and independent real estate brokers.
 It also provides financial services, such as mortgage financing, title and escrow, and property and casualty insurance agency services.
 The company was founded in 2009 and is headquartered in Irvine, California.